nejcm/react-skeleton-loader/README.md

 # ⌛ React skeleton loader

-<blockquote>React skeleton loader that allows customization with some predefined templates.</blockquote>
+<blockquote>A lightweight React skeleton loader that allows customization with some predefined templates. </blockquote>
 <br />

 <!-- prettier-ignore-start -->